Introduction

 Auditor's No. : 3535886

-The boundary line adjustment agreement was expressly identified on the survey obtained by HDH and made part of the Policy via the Survey Endorsement.
-It was recorded on October 30, 2020 as Auditor No. 3535886 (the “Boundary Line Adjustment”).
+The boundary line adjustment was recorded on October 30, 2020 as Auditor No. 3535886 (the “Boundary Line Adjustment”).

-Despite the agreement being identified on the survey by Auditor Number, HDH did not investigate and thus failed to recognize that the sellers of the Property had previously consolidated the two lots into a single lot.
+Despite the agreement being identified on the Policy by Auditor Number, HDH did not investigate and thus failed to recognize that the sellers of the Property had previously consolidated the two lots into a single lot.
 After learning of the Boundary Line Adjustment, HDH submitted a claim for coverage to Stewart Title, which denied the claim based on the above exclusion.

 The Decision